analogrelay/git-credential-winstore/README.md

 ## Installation

 1. Download the git-credential-winstore.exe file from the downloads section
-2. Run it (make sure you run it from a command prompt where git is in your path)
+2. Run it (make sure you have git in your PATH)

 ## FAQs